CarlosFdez/personalwebsite/Readme.md

 - **portfolio *env***: (*All*) Indexes the portfolio data.
 The argument *env* dictates which subfolder of portfolio_data to import.
 Building the portfolio needs to be done every time data is changed.
 MongoDB needs to be installed in order for it to work.

 ### Running in Development mode
-First build the portfolio for dev mode by running `npm run portfolio dev`.Afterwards , build-dev and debug need to be running in two separate terminal windows.
+First build the portfolio for dev mode by running `npm run portfolio development`.
+Afterwards , build-dev and debug need to be running in two separate terminal windows.
 Have two terminals open and use `npm run build-dev` in one to build assets and `npm run start` in the other to run the express server.

 Afterwards open a web browser at `127.0.0.1:5000` to view it in all its glory.